We all know it by now: Godzilla can’t be stopped — or contained in the movie theater.

-“Godzilla: The Art of Destruction,” by Mark Cotta Vaz, offers everything that diehard fans of the movie could want.
-In three section — “Dreaming,” “Conjuring,” “Creation” — the glossy photobook from Insight Editions ($45) contains fire-breathing detail about the monsters, the storyboards and the special effects, along with an introduction by Edwards, a 12-page “Monster Gatefold” and a movie poster.
+“Godzilla: The Art of Destruction,” by Mark Cotta Vaz, offers everything die-hard fans of the movie could want.
+In three sections — “Dreaming,” “Conjuring,” “Creation” — the glossy photobook from Insight Editions ($45) contains fire-breathing detail about the monsters, the storyboards and the special effects, along with an introduction by Edwards, a 12-page “Monster Gatefold” and a movie poster.

-The publisher claims that Edwards worked closely on the creation of this book.
-Insight senior editor Chris Prince says, “Gareth understands that fans want to see material that takes them beyond the experience of the movie.
+The publisher says that Edwards enthusiastically assisted with the creation of the book.
+According to Insight senior editor Chris Prince, “Gareth understands that fans want to see material that takes them beyond the experience of the movie.
 He was very keen not only to include art that formed the basis for the key scenes in ‘Godzilla,’ but also to include imagery that didn’t make it into the film.
 Like many movie fans, he’s very interested in the ideas that don’t make the cut and why filmmakers choose one idea over another.
 As a result, he made sure we had access to the broadest range of material possible, from the roughest sketches to beautiful pieces of concept art.”

 For fans who really, really want to go beyond the experience of the movie, the studio has also authorized an official novelization: “Godzilla” will be released Tuesday (Titan; paperback, $7.99).

 The author, Greg Cox, has written media tie-in books for 20 years.
 (Perhaps you read his novelizations of “The Dark Knight Rises” and “Man of Steel.”)
 It’s an unusual alcove of the literary world, with its own special challenges and demands.